Article

 • GPUs across machines execute them in parallel

-• Data never leaves the network
+• Data never leaves the local network

 • Artists don’t wait on local hardware